 The DPA is required to legally allow your practice to share patient data in order to provide patients with individual care and offer them research opportunities to take part in.
 This is also the legal basis for uMed to process patient data on behalf of their Healthcare Providers (the controller of the data).

-Healthcare Providers sign a data processing agreement with uMed, which legally allows the sharing of data on a patient’s behalf in order to provide them with individualised care and offer research opportunities to take part in.
+Healthcare Providers sign a Data Processing Agreement (DPA) with uMed, which legally allows the sharing of data on a patient’s behalf in order to provide them with individualised care and offer research opportunities to take part in.
 This is also the legal basis for us to process patient data on behalf of their Healthcare Providers (the controller of the data).

-Data is provided to uMed by GPs, in order to provide a service under a Data Process Agreement. uMed cannot use the data for research purposes itself, only under the direction of the data controller (GP practice), who may agree to participate in a specific study that may require CAG approval.
+Data is provided to uMed by Healthcare Providers, in order to provide a service under a Data Processing Agreement (DPA). uMed cannot use the data for research purposes itself, only under the direction of the data controller (GP practice), who may agree to participate in a specific study that may require CAG approval.

 No. uMed simply provides a technology service to support an array of academic and commercial studies, which can be both observational and interventional.
 There is no exclusivity, and the practice is free to participate in other studies as usual.